Yulia Tymoshenko: Political activities after release

+Elections of the President of Ukraine

+On March 27, 2014, at a press conference in Kyiv, Yulia Tymoshenko announced her decision to run for president.
+On March 29, the "Batkivshchyna" congress, which took place on Sofia Maidan, nominated her for the post of President of Ukraine.

+The key theses of Tymoshenko's pre-election program were the eradication of corruption, the fight against oligarchs, the European path of Ukraine's development (in particular, the signing of the Association Agreement with the EU), countering Russian aggression, and restoring Ukraine's territorial integrity.

+In order to win the presidential elections and the subsequent political struggle, Ukrainian presidential candidate Yulia Tymoshenko hired political technologist Tal Zilbershtein, who once advised ex-Prime Minister of Israel Ehud Olmert, to her team.

+Yulia Tymoshenko took second place with a result of 12.81% in the extraordinary elections of the President of Ukraine, which took place in one round on May 25, 2014.
+Petro Poroshenko won the election.

+After the elections, Tymoshenko began reforming the Batkivshchyna party.

 Parliamentary activity, 2014–2018

 On 11 December 2014, the Rada supported Tymoshenko's initiative on freeing Nadiya Savchenko.

 On 5 March 2015, Parliament supported a bill to support the volunteer movement in Ukraine.

 On 21 April 2015, Tymoshenko initiated a working group to check the validity of utility tariffs.

 On 6 April 2016, Tymoshenko thanked Angela Merkel for her help in establishing peace in eastern Ukraine.

 15 May 2016: Faction "Fatherland" preparing a statement in the name of the new Prosecutor General in connection with offenses in the activities of the National Commission, which performs state regulation in the energy and utilities relative to the unjustified increase of gas prices for the population.

 16 May 2016: Yulia Tymoshenko held a meeting with the coordinator of the US State Department on the issue of sanctions, Ambassador Dan Fried.
 The sides discussed the situation in Eastern Ukraine and Crimea, focusing on the politics of U.S. sanctions against Russia.
 Dan Fried assured Tymoshenko of the support of the United States of America for Ukraine, and its territorial integrity and independence.

 23 May 2016: At the initiative of Yulia Tymoshenko All-Ukrainian Union "Fatherland" launched a website "Fair rates", the proceedings of which explain the need to establish adequate tariffs for gas for the population.

 Tymoshenko is in favor of extending the moratorium on land sales and supporting farmers.

 She considers negotiations in the format of the Budapest Memorandum to be an effective way to resolve the issue of the war in Donbass.